 The New Jersey Arts and Culture Renewal Fund was originally named the New Jersey Arts and Culture Recovery Fund.
 It was established in 2020 to ensure the survival, strength and sustainability of the state’s arts, cultural and historical sector during and after the COVID-19 pandemic.

+To date, the New Jersey Arts and Culture Renewal Fund has awarded $6.7 Million to 192 organizations.
 The first phase of the Fund closed in January 2021, awarding $2.6 million to 100 NJ-based nonprofits statewide.
 The second phase of grantmaking closed in May 2021, awarding $1.3 million to more than 60 nonprofits throughout the state.
 The third phase of grantmaking closed in February 2022, awarding nearly $600,000 to 15 nonprofits for regranting to artists, teaching artists, and history professionals.
+A fourth round of grantmaking closed in July of 2022 and awarded $2.2 Million in unrestricted grants to 97 organizations.

 The New Jersey Arts and Culture Recovery Fund changed its name to The New Jersey Arts and Culture Renewal Fund on April 1, 2022.
 The Fund’s Steering Committee opted for this change to more accurately reflect the mission of the Fund and the scope of its work.